 I am currently pursuing a PhD in Chemical Ecology.
 This study will build on the foundational work from my MSc for the Gonipterus sp.
 2 and N. clarki, and will broaden the focus to include a few other economically important South African plantation pests.
 The aim of this study is to identify attraction pheromones for the respective new species, and to validate the usability of these pheromone blends in field trials.
 The study aims to ultimately identify species-specific pheromone tools for integrative pest management tactics for the chosen pest species in South Africa.

-Even though my MSc is focused on the chemistry part of the ecological importance of pheromones from Gonipterus beetles, I have always loved biological systems.
-Human cell biology holds a special place in my heart, and I hope to encounter some research in this field in the future.
+Even though my graduate studies are focused on the Chemistry of insects, I have always loved biological systems in general.
+The finer detailed understanding of how biological systems work individually and on an integrated level gets me excited- especially when I can apply it in some way.
+Human cell biology also holds a special place in my heart, and I hope to encounter some research in this field in the future.

 Professor Jeremy Allison (Extraordinary Professor in FABI at UP) joined Luki-Marie Scheepers, Josephine Queffelec, Elisa Pal and Quentin Guignard on a field trip to Underberg, near the Drakensberg from 2-4 March.